mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_transfers

-<p>Returns a list of existing transfers sent to connected accounts.
-The transfers are returned in sorted order, with the most recently created transfers appearing first.</p>
+Returns a list of existing transfers sent to connected accounts.
+The transfers are returned in sorted order, with the most recently created transfers appearing first.

 <details><summary>Parameters</summary>